 When dealing with a loved one who is struggling with an addiction, it is, of course, important to focus on the physical and emotional health of your family.
 Ensuring that you have a good estate plan in place is an equally important task, however.
 In many cases, using a trust is recommended for the following reasons:While every family’s needs are unique, the answer to this question is, quite possibly, “yes.”
 It is simply a fact that a trust can provide you with more options, control, and flexibility than creating an estate plan that only includes a will when your beneficiaries dealing with substance abuse may need that flexibility.
 Families who have children who will be beneficiaries dealing with substance abuse problems may need these benefits even more so than others do.
 The good news, however, is that you are asking the right question when it comes to estate planning.
 Your estate planning attorney can help you create the plan that is right for your needs.

-Four Reasons to Use a Trust When a Loved One Struggles With Addiction
+Four Reasons to Use a Trust When Your Beneficiaries Dealing with Substance Abuse Problems

 - A trust gives you control “beyond on the grave.”
 It allows you to place restrictions on the transfer, management, and use of your assets after you pass.
 This is especially beneficial when you have concerns over what would happen if your child were to receive his inheritance outright.